microsoft/Threat-Matrix-for-Kubernetes/docs/about.md

 # Acknowledgments

-The threat matrix for Kubernetes is created by Yossi Weizman and Dotan Patrich of the Microsoft Defender for Cloud team.
+The threat matrix for Kubernetes is created by Yossi Weizman, Dotan Patrich and Ram Pliskin of the Microsoft Defender for Cloud team.

  [MITRE ATT&CK © 2021 The MITRE Corporation](https://attack.mitre.org/resources/terms-of-use/) - This work is reproduced and distributed with the permission of The MITRE Corporation.